Bartley C of E Junior School

 How will the school prepare and support my child to join the school, transfer to a new setting or to the stage of education and life?

-If your child is coming from a school, or going to a school outside of our main cluster the SENDCO and relevant teachers liaise with Staff from these schools in a similar way.
+If your child is coming from a school, or going to a school outside of our main cluster, the SENDCO and relevant teachers liaise with Staff from these schools in a similar way.
 It is important to us that your child arrives to us and moves on to a new setting confident and happy, with staff well informed of their needs.

 How is my child consulted on their provision and progress?

 Your child’s voice about their needs and provision is important.
-We might obtain that by pupil conferencing (where the Class Teacher, Teaching Assistant or, SENDCO ask them questions or ask them to rate certain things on a scale) or by asking for their views which is placed into the SEND documents each term.
+We might obtain that by pupil conferencing (where the Class Teacher, Teaching Assistant or SENDCO ask them questions or ask them to rate certain things on a scale) or by asking for their views which is placed into the SEND documents each term.

-Where the IEP's are not developed with the child, they will be shared and explained.
+Where the IEPs are not developed with the child, they will be shared and explained.

 With your permission, outside professionals like an Educational Psychologist may also spend time gaining your child’s perspective on their learning and school life.